-The Black Mountain CSR team of Vedanta Zinc International aims to create a healthy and sustainable environment throughout the Khâi-Ma region, to which most of its labourers belong.
-Based on local community needs, Black Mountain Mines (BMM) has rolled out several projects focused on making healthcare accessible to the community.
-The local Khâi-Ma Community Hospital has also been upgraded in terms of infrastructure and facilities to deliver better services to the local population.
+The Black Mountain CSR team of Vedanta Zinc Health Outreach Pink Drive Mobile Cancer Programme International aims to create a healthy and sustainable is another initiative rolled out by BMM.
+Under this environment throughout the Khâi-Ma region, to which programme, health examination is conducted annually for most of its labourers belong.
+Based on local community the early detection and treatment of prostate and breast needs, Black Mountain Mines (BMM) has rolled out several cancer.
+Mobile trucks are deployed within the Namakwa projects focused on making healthcare accessible to the district and BMM host communities within the Khâi-Ma community.
+The local Khâi-Ma Community Hospital has municipal area.
+Residents are encouraged to undergo also been upgraded in terms of infrastructure and facilities relevant tests.
+The close partnership between BMM and to deliver better services to the local population. the Department of Social Development and Health has led to this programme being a huge success.
+The Pink-Drive programme is amongst the many programmes hosted by BMM showcasing its commitment to promote accessible healthcare services.